Online M.S. in Education: Career & Technical Education

 - No GRE required for admission

-*Receive reduced tuition on select Career and Technical Education (CTE) courses.
-Eligible courses with a CTE prefix may qualify for discounted cost per credit – as low as $200/credit – bringing the total tuition down to as little as $14,729.
+*Save on tuition on select Career and Technical Education (CTE) courses.
+Courses with a CTE prefix may qualify for a reduced rate, beginning at $200/credit, potentially lowering the tuition to as little as $14,729.

 Prepare Students for Fulfilling Careers Across Diverse Fields